 Unemployment in Switzerland (1990 - present)

-After Second World War Switzerland had absolutely no experience with unemployement until about 1990:- Economy was never that low as in surrounding countries, because the war did not destroy the economy.
+- Economy was never that low as in surrounding countries, because the war did not destroy the economy.

 - People for low-salary jobs mostly were from other countries and were sent back if not needed any more.